pryvyd9/StereoOriginal/docs/doc.en.md

 When no object is selected, or 1 object is selected that is not a polyline Pen enteres Object Creation mode(OCM).
 While in OCM - press Enter to create a new polyline object.
 New objects are created at Cross' location.
 Deselecting polyline or selecting non-polyline object will enter OCM.
+New objects are created at the same level as selected object or in Root.

 Polyline is drawn by moving Cross.